intel/ai-reference-models/examples/object_detection/tensorflow/rfcn/inference/fp32/README.md

 This document has instructions for running RFCN FP32 inference using Intel-optimized TensorFlow.

+## Dataset

-Note that the [COCO dataset](http://cocodataset.org) is used in these RFCN examples.
+The [COCO validation dataset](http://cocodataset.org) is used in these RFCN examples.
 The inference examples use raw images, and the accuracy examples require the dataset to be converted into the TF records format.
-See the [COCO dataset](/dataset/coco/README.md) for instructions on downloading and preprocessing the COCO validation dataset.
+See the [COCO dataset](/datasets/coco/README.md) for instructions on downloading and preprocessing the COCO validation dataset.

 ## Examples